chpc-tech-eval/chpc25-scc-nationals/OpenFOAM/README.md

 In the subdirectory `OpenFOAM-v2506/tutorials` will be found many test cases with run scripts to validate that the software is operational.
 For example, the case tutorials/incompressible/simpleFoam/windAroundBuildings can be used.
 It has been used in modified form to create the three actual benchmark cases.

-# Benchmark 1, 2 and 3:
+# Benchmark 1:
-There are three versions of this benchmark, using models of different sizes: 3.2 million cells, 10 million cells and 20 million cells.
-All three use the same procedure:
+For this benchmark you will be using the 3.2 million model, following this procedure:

 Build the case with the mesh generation application snappyHexMesh. **A script `makeCase.sh` has been provided for this purpose**.
 It does the following: creates a simple regular starting blockMesh, partitions this for parallel processing with the command decomposePar, runs snappyHexMesh in parallel, reconstructs the partitioned mesh, and renumbers the mesh for efficiency.